Low-energy matrix elements of heavy-quark currents: The tensor currents of the light quarks sec:tens_curr

 \section{The tensor currents of the light quarks \la{sec:tens_curr}}

 Consider QED with two types of leptons $\ell$ and $L$, respectively of masses $m$ and $M$.
-The latter is assumed to be far greater than the former, $m\ll M$.
-At scales well below $M$, and to leading order, the effective field theory is QED with the lepton $\ell$ only.
+The latter is assumed to be far greater than the former, $m\ll M$, and we denote the action by $S$.
+At scales well below $M$, and to leading order, the effective field theory is QED with the lepton $\ell$ only, which has the standard action $S_0$.
 We refer the reader to the lecture notes~\cite{Grozin:2009an} for more details.
 But what are the low-energy matrix elements of the heavy-lepton current $\bar L\gamma^\mu L$?
-Taking into account that it is a conserved current with vanishing forward matrix elements on a light-lepton state, the operator $\partial_\nu(\bar \ell [\gamma^\mu,\gamma^\nu] \ell)$ is the lowest-dimensional candidate\footnote{Note that we use a Minkowski-space notation with `mostly minus' metric and $\{\gamma^\mu,\gamma^\nu\} = 2\eta^{\mu\nu}$.
-A transcription into Euclidean notation is given at the beginning of section \ref{sec:appl}.} In the chiral limit, this operator is however chirality-flipping, which $\bar L\gamma^\mu L$ is not; therefore, we can anticipate that our operator will be accompanied by a factor $m$.
+This question can be answered by minimally coupling the heavy-lepton current to an external electromagnetic field $B_\mu(x)$, so that $S\to S -e_L \int d^4x\, B_\mu \bar L \gamma^\mu L$, the constant $e_L$ representing the charge of the heavy lepton.